Is your gut worth a £150 upgrade

 The probiotics within Symprove are 4 live strains of bacteria as seen in the image below.
 The more diverse and varied the strains of good bacteria the more balanced our gut microbiome or environment.

-Symprove is water based which enables the bacteria to avoid activating from the digestive processes in the stomach.
+Symprove is water-based which enables the bacteria to avoid activating from the digestive processes in the stomach.
 This means that a large number of bacteria reach the gut and have a far better opportunity to deliver the live bacteria to where it’s needed.
 Unlike Symprove, some supplements are freeze-dried to ensure the bacteria within them survives through the stomach.
-However, this means the bacteria have to be reactivated within the stomach to have any effect and many pass right through your digestive system before they’ve had a chance to wake up and work.
+However, this means the bacteria have to be reactivated within the stomach to have any effect and many passes right through your digestive system before they’ve had a chance to wake up and work.

 University College London carried out an independent study on eight leading products containing bacteria.
 The study subjected each product to three tests.
 These assessed if the bacteria arrived in a live state, survived stomach acid transit and thrived in the target area of the gut.
 Symprove was the only product to pass all three tests.